Agents shoot, kill man at California-Mexico border crossing

-SAN DIEGO — U.S. Customs and Border Patrol agents shot and killed a man who refused to stop at California’s border with Mexico.
+SAN DIEGO — U.S. Customs and Border Protection agents fatally shot a man who refused to stop at California’s border with Mexico.

 San Diego police say the shooting took place Monday night in a secondary vehicle inspection area near the San Ysidro Port of Entry.
-Police say the suspect’s vehicle was blocked and the suspect opened fire on the officers.
+Police say the suspect’s vehicle was blocked and he opened fire on the officers.

-KNSD-TV obtained video showing gunfire erupting as cars wait in line to get into the U.S.
+KNSD-TV obtained video showing gunfire erupted as cars waited in line to get into the U.S.

-Border Patrol agents are heard yelling, “Get down, everybody get down!”
-At least a dozen shots can be heard.
+Border agents yelled, “Get down, everybody get down!”
+At least a dozen shots were heard.

 None of the seven officers involved was injured.

-Note: This story has been corrected to show that the officers involved are with Customs and Border Protection, not Border Patrol.